Igor Nedeljković: Flamurtari Vlorë

 On 7 December 2017, Nedeljković signed Albanian Superliga side Flamurtari Vlorë.
 On 26 January 2018, he made his debut in a 1–0 home win against Partizani Tirana after coming on as a substitute at 46th minute in place of Victor Juffo.Nedeljkovic scored two goals against Lushnja in the cup match and in an away game against Luftetari.
 After some economical problems regarding club finances, he broke the contract.

 FK Rabotnički

 After a short experience with Flamurtari FC, Nedeljkovic joined FK Rabotnički and made 11 appearances.

-Ghajnsilem F.C
+Għajnsielem

-Nedeljković joined Għajnsielem F.C. in summer 2019.
+Nedeljković joined Għajnsielem in summer 2019.
 Since the first season, Nedeljković managed to score 20 goals in 13 appearances and won the Player of the month award in December.
 The second season started in the best way possible by scoring 12 goals in 7 appearances, 2 of them in league cup matches.

-Hamrun Spartans FC
+Ħamrun Spartans

-On 1st of July 2022 ,Nedeljkovic joined Hamrun Spartans FC.
+On 1st of July 2022, Nedeljkovic joined Ħamrun Spartans.
 He signed a 1-year contract and was given the number 35 shirt.
 He made his debut for the club on 7th of July against FC Alashkert in Europa Conference League.